What is Counseling?

 Further Reading

 If you’ve decided you want to pursue counseling as a career, it’s important to explore the options available to you.
-As mentioned above, becoming a professional counselor requires obtaining a master’s degree in counseling.
+As mentioned above, becoming a professional counselor typically requires a master’s degree in counseling or a related field that meets state requirements.
 There are several ways to obtain this degree, and exploring different degree pathways may help you choose a program that suits your lifestyle and needs.
 Many traditional, on-campus programs offer a master’s in counseling, but there are also many programs that allow you to obtain an online counseling degree.

 Understanding the roles and responsibilities of being a counselor may help you decide if a career in counseling is right for you.
 Conducting research, reading interviews with current counselors, or seeking advice from professionals in the field are all ways to get an idea of what it’s like to be a counselor.